 Scope note: This property identifies the E21 Person, E74 Group or E40 Legal Body that was the owner of an instance of E18 Physical Thing at the time of validity of the record or database containing the statement that uses this property.

-P52 has current owner (is current owner of) is a shortcut for the more detailed path from E18 Physical Thing through, P24 transferred title of, E8 Acquisition, P22 transferred title to, E39 Actor, if and only if this acquisition event is the most recent.
+P52 has current owner (is current owner of) is a shortcut for the more detailed path from ‘E18 Physical Thing through’, ‘P24i changed ownership through, ‘E8 Acquisition’, ‘P22 transferred title to’, to ‘E39 Actor’, if and only if this acquisition event is the most recent.

 Examples: